fuse-mars/aws-ecs-tutorial-001/README.md

 * Getting the Application code ecs-cli uses docker-compose like syntax, so the basic knowledge of Docker Compose is expected.
   There some exceptions though:
-  * ecs-cli does not support "build" configuration value, so you always have to use "image" value.
+  * ecs-cli does not support "dockerfile" configuration value, so you always have to use "image" value.
   *

 You can use [my pre built docker image](https://hub.docker.com/r/fusemars/akkaspring_query/) of the application